 Yet, we actually accomplished a decent amount.
-I made and photographed two recipes and Jorden cleaned out the garage for winter.
+I made and photographed two recipes, including these turkey cocktail meatballs.
+Jorden cleaned out the garage for winter.
 And the rest of the time was spent snow playing and movie watching and general crazy making.
 And….eating!
 It turns out that no plans + snow days + sick kids calls = good eating….because, well, what else are you going to do?

 - 1 lb. ground turkey